 IoT devices are honeypots for zero-day exploits.
-Zero-day vulnerabilities are vulnerabilities that are left unmitigated and are exploited before patches are released for them.
-With more employees working from home and using personal Wi-Fi and interconnected devices, IoT devices can prove to be hazardous for a company’s IT environment.
+Zero-day vulnerabilities are vulnerabilities that are left unmitigated.
+And are exploited before the release of patches to them.
+With more employees working from home and using personal Wi-Fi and interconnected devices, IoT devices can be hazardous for a company’s IT environment.

 How to Overcome IoT Security Challenges

 Many SMBs usually struggle with budget and skill constraints to fully and consistently implement and manage IT security.
-Partnering with a Managed Service provider who specializes in IT, network and data security, and has experience managing effective cybersecurity strategy, can help simplify your success.
+Partnering with a Managed Service provider specializing in IT, network, and data security, and has experience managing effective cybersecurity strategy, can help simplify your success.

 Here are a few ways MSPs help their clients enhance their IoT security posture: